 (3) It supervises the implementation of decisions of Church Synod, where these cannot be implemented by Synod itself.
 If during the implementation stage Church Council becomes aware of defects in the decisions of Synod, and Synod cannot itself rectify these defects, Church Council must take measures to remove the defects.

-(4) Church Council, through its chairman, reports on its activities and on general Church life to every meeting of Church Synod.
+(4) Church Council, through its chair, reports on its activities and on general Church life to every meeting of Church Synod.
 The report shall be tabled for discussion.

 Section 47 Composition of Church Council